Top 14 Data Security Best Practices

 • Disable or restrict permissions on network shares.

-• Remove all services that are not required, especially telnet and ftp, which are clear-text protocols.
+• Remove all services that are not required, especially the clear-text protocols telnet and ftp.

 • Enable logging for important system events.